Simply Business homepage

 You could also take advice from other professionals, including estate agents and tax advisers – for example, how much will it cost in stamp duty and other fees?
 And is there a way to minimise tax?

-2. Financing your property flipping
+Step 2: Financing your property flipping

 As mentioned, residential and buy-to-let mortgages aren’t designed for property flipping.
-You’ll need to use cash or find another way to borrow money:
+You’ll need to use cash or find another way to borrow money.

 Bridging loan: a bridging loan is effectively a short-term mortgage, which ‘bridges the gap’ between buying a property and selling it a few months later.
 If you’ve got cash but need some more, bridging loans can help you pay for the property and the refurbishments – but they’re often expensive.

-3. Making the property improvements
+Step 3: Making the property improvements

 This is the fun part if you’re more hands-on with your properties, but you should be realistic about what you can and can’t complete yourself.

-Have the answers to these questions:
+Have the answers to these six questions:

-Who will buy the property?
+1. Who will buy the property?
 Have a target buyer in mind and cater to their tastes.
 Call on the research you did in step one – for example, do families live in the area, or is it populated more by young professionals?

-How much can you do yourself?
+2. How much can you do yourself?
 You might want to do parts of the refurbishment, but be mindful of your limitations.
 Work out what parts of the project will need specialist, experienced tradespeople.

-Will you manage the project yourself?
+3. Will you manage the project yourself?
 You can hire a contractor to oversee the whole project or hire individual contractors yourself.
-While managing the project yourself will often be cheaper, be realistic about how much time you can really dedicate to the refurbishment.
+While managing the project yourself will often be cheaper, be realistic about how much time you can really dedicate to the property refurbishment.

-How much are you going to spend?
+4. How much are you going to spend?
 It’s tempting to cut costs, but people can often tell when fixtures and fittings are too cheap.
 On the other hand, spending too much will reduce your profit.
 This is tricky to get right, so it’s a good idea to get an opinion from local estate agents on what’ll give the property the best chance of selling.

-What’s the schedule?
+5. What’s the schedule?
 The aim is to make a quick profit, so you should be clear about the timeline with contractors (and trust that they can complete things on time).
 Keep a close eye on how the project is progressing, otherwise small problems might become bigger problems later on.

-Will you be able to pay for labour and materials?
+6. Will you be able to pay for labour and materials?
 It’s a good idea to agree on payments with your contractors at the beginning, so they know when to expect money after submitting their invoices.
 Keep in mind that while you’ll need to pay for materials, you shouldn’t pay for work that hasn’t been completed.

-4. Selling after property flipping
+Step 4: Selling after flipping property

 The hard work is done, but it’s important you don’t sit back at this stage.
 It can be difficult for new homes to feel homely, so you’ll want to make the property presentable.